cloudmesh/classes/docs/source/i524/index.rst

     Question regarding the logistics of the class are posted here.
 This includes questions about communication, meeting times, and other administrative activities.

-other:
-    In case no folder matches for your question use other.

 papers:
     Questions regarding the paper are posted here.